fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     from matplotlib import pyplot as plt

-Here, we're interested in two types of graphs that all RF/microwave engineers cares about (Smith charts and more sophisticated analysis will be introduced later, using third-party software).
+Here, we're interested in two types of graphs that all RF/microwave engineers care about (Smith charts and more sophisticated analysis will be introduced later, using third-party software).

-The scalar return loss (magnitude of :math:`S_{11}` in decibels) on a line chart shows how much power is reflected by the DUT back to the input port at each frequencies.
+The scalar return loss (magnitude of :math:`S_{11}` in decibels) on a line chart shows how much power is reflected by the DUT back to the input port at each frequency.
 A high loss like 20 dB implies no reflection, indicating a good impedance match or a resonance frequency::

     s11_db_list = -10 * np.log10(np.abs(s11_list) ** 2)